 You are strongly advised to hire a lawyer to help you during the buying process.
 Your lawyer drafts and reviews contracts on your behalf and can explain all the legal and administrative issues you face.
 Your lawyer should also carry out any necessary due diligence (checking the ownership claims of the seller, charges on the property, permits, etc.) and arrange all the required documents to complete the process (property registration, tax payments, etc.).

 A lawyer – Abogado in Spanish – will charge you according to the service you require.
 This will vary according to the complexity of the purchase.
-Many charges around 1% of the purchase price in legal fees.
+Many charge around 1% of the purchase price in legal fees.

 Mortgage costs